-6.1.2 Clarify delineation of DIMP roles and scopes of practice A more pronounced definition of the roles which reside within the overall DIMP scope of practice (e.g. Radiation Safety Officer) is recommended in order to provide clarity to all stakeholders of the resourcing (types and levels) needed to meet appropriately meet health service requirements for DIMPs.
-Comparative analysis and assessment of a range of current DIMP position descriptions across NSW would be the first step in this process.
+6.1.2 Clarify delineation of DIMP scope(s) of practice A more pronounced definition of the roles which reside within the overall DIMP scope of practice (e.g. Radiation Safety Officer) is required to provide clarity to all stakeholders of the resourcing (types and levels) needed to meet appropriately meet service requirements for DIMPs.
 DIMPs are currently spread thinly and unevenly around the state.
 The roles are not clearly defined and appear to be a result of historical custom and practice within individual hospitals.
 This potentially has implications in the quality and reliability of the service provided.
-Increasing role clarity and standardisation would support better understanding of DIMP services, enabling managers to factor in the ability of other staff groups (i.e. Nursing, Administration, other Technician groups) to perform certain tasks which traditionally have been conducted by and /or to assist DIMP staff via the uptake of related (lower value) activity.
+Increasing role clarity and standardisation would promote better understanding of the DIMP role and allow managers to factor in the ability of other staff groups (i.e. Nursing, Administration, other Technician groups) to perform certain tasks which traditionally have been conducted by and /or to assist DIMP staff in take up of lower value activity.
 Radiation Safety roles are often filled by DIMPs in most centres for example, but other workforce cohorts may also be appropriately qualified to perform this function and enable the DIMP post holder to perform more complex activity.
-Development along these lines would also support closer alignment of education and training levels with roles / scopes of practice as appropriate.
+Development along these lines would also support even closer alignment of education and training levels with scopes of practice as appropriate.
 There is a gap in the understanding and standard delineation of DIMP roles which has led to marked variation in the tasks and scope of these positions across NSW.
 This remains an issue despite the work by ACPSEM in the defining the scope of practice for Qualified Medical Imaging Physicists (June 2014).
 This document provides a useful starting point for more detailed (i.e. to activity level) workforce planning, aligned either with the requirements of an LHD, or a state-wide DIMP service configuration.
 6.1.3 Enhance mentoring Framework The increasing scarcity of suitably experienced DIMP staff to act as mentors for junior DIMPs (both during and post TEAP) has been acknowledged as a key risk for sustaining the transfer of knowledge across the profession.
 It is recommended that a more formal mentoring program be established to leverage the expertise of retired DIMP staff (possibly through the DIMPs community of practice network, see 6.2.3 below) and provide additional mentoring resources to address the current and pending shortage.
-6.1.4 Develop a Value Proposition for DIMPs It is recommended that the critical importance of the services that DIMPs provide be better articulated to system managers (and other key stakeholders) through the development of a DIMP value proposition.
-This to be a concise statement which provides a summary expression of the benefits of DIMP services.
-A simple way help to provide better understanding about the role and to highlight the DIMPs vital contribution to patient safety and the quality of care.
+6.1.4 Develop a Value Proposition for DIMPs th a th The criticality of DIMP roles should be better articulated to system managers (and other key stakeholders) through the development of a DIMP value proposition.
+This should be a concise statement which provides a summary of the benefits of DIMP services would help to provide better understanding about the role and highlight the DIMPs vital contribution to patient safety and the quality of care.
 At present there is considerable ambiguity surrounding the role, there is very limited understanding of the difference between a DIMP and a ROMP for example.
 A DIMP value proposition would be a simple way to differentiate and highlight the importance of the profession, not just to system managers but to potential candidates and the public at large.